TahirAnny/100-days-of-code/log.md

 ### Day 27: February 03, 2021

 **Today's Progress**: started with REST Api, exploring postman - resource creation and reding enpoints

+### Day 28: February 04, 2021

+**Today's Progress**: working on the backend of the note taking app, studied Async/Await and intigrated in my app.